usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

-## Whats the difference and which one do I use?
+## What's the difference and which one do I use?
 ***

 Both clusters have excellent capabilities.
 As the name implies, **RRA** has stringent security measures in place to limit access and to protect potentially-sensitive human-subjects data.
 Your research does not need to include HIPAA-protected data for you to use RRA.
 Everybody requesting an RRA-account will, however, need to obtain HIPAA-training before their account can be created.
 Jobs run on RRA typically have faster turnaround-time as it is currently at lower utilization.